-This course serves as a foundation course to equip students with key theoretic and analytical abilities essential for understanding the complex world of public policy and governance.
+This course serves as a foundation course for students to develop conceptual and analytical ability essential for understanding the complex world of public policy and governance.
 Public policy and governance studies are multidisciplinary in nature.
-This course will draw from major theories and techniques in political science, public administration, sociology, and economics and synthesize into a coherent set of knowledge that students without undergraduate background in related fields can comprehend.
-Related to this, a salient feature of this course is the extensive use of cases, particularly from Asia.
-The first half of this course is a systematic survey on concepts, theories and analytic techniques in public policy and governance.
-In the second half of the course, the focus will be pinned on Asia, especially the Greater China region where most students live and work.
-This part of the course will lead students to understand and analyze policy and governance issues in the region with theories and methods that will have learned in the first half of the course.
-Students will experience a variety of pedagogies in this course, including lecture, seminar, movie-screening and discussion, and field visit.
+This course will draw upon major theories and approaches in political science, public administration, sociology, and economics, and synthesize them into a coherent set of knowledge that students without undergraduate background in related fields can comprehend.
+A variety of pedagogies, such as lectures, tutorials, presentations and discussions, will be adopted in this course.

-2. Course Intended Learning Outcomes (CILOs)
+2. Course Intended Learning Outcomes (CILO_s)